Kitsudora/tt05-synth-fpga/README.md

 There is also a clock and a synchronous reset.

-**Caution: Be sure that you know what you are doing when trying to connect an audio device to the `pwm` (or `sample`) signals.
+**Caution!: Be sure that you know what you are doing when trying to connect an audio device to the `pwm` (or `sample`) signals!
-Don't apply more than 1 V between the terminals of an audio plug that is connected to an audio input, or it might take damage.
+Do not apply more than 1 V between the terminals of an audio plug that is connected to an audio input, or it might take damage!
 Use an appropriate resistive divider to reduce the output voltage.
-Don't draw more than absolutely maximum 4 mA from the TT05 outputs to avoid damaging them.**
+Do not draw more than absolutely maximum 4 mA from the TT05 outputs to avoid damaging them!**

 Controlling the sound
 ---------------------